 Life insurance is a crucial part of financial planning no matter your stage of life.

 An up to date, sensible policy can keep your family from financial disaster if you die, but deciding which type is best for your life situation can be tricky.
 Both whole and term life insurance policies allow you to lock in the same monthly payment over the life of a policy (at your choosing), with a lump sum to be paid to the beneficiary upon death.
-But whole life insurance policies also come with stock, bond and money market investments, and some tax advantages.
+But whole life insurance policies also come with stock, bond and money market in

 You should reevaluate your policy every few years to make sure it still fits your lifestyle.
 For instance, a spousal death or divorce changes the need for protection, and grown children may lessen the need for insurance coverage, according to Page.